If you’ve always dreamed of backpacking in Europe but didn’t know where to start or what to pack for Europe, this article is for you.

 TIPS FOR BACKPACKING IN EUROPE

-Countless points of interest surround you, with beaches to swim at any time of year, ski slopes in winter, golf courses in summer or maybe just stroll along the beach if it’s too chilly.
+Countless points of interest surround you, with beaches to swim at any time of year, ski slopes in winter, golf courses in summer, or maybe just a stroll along the beach if it’s too chilly.

 PICK THE RIGHT SEASON

 If you’re thinking of going on vacation during the peak summer season, consider heading east – the Balkan coastline, Slovenian mountains, and Greek islands are all amazing places and are more affordable than other European destinations.

 Head for the Mediterranean in the fall when tourist traffic tapers off.
 The famous coasts and islands of southern Europe are less crowded this time of year, while Spain and Italy come into their own.

 Wintertime is a season of world-class skiing and big New Year parties.

 Springtime is when it’s worth traveling to the northern parts of Europe such as the Netherlands, Scandinavia, France, the United Kingdom, and Dublin Ireland where you’ll find long days and cheaper costs.

 In smaller towns in Ireland such as Limerick, you might encounter a bit of rain, which can turn an ordinary trip into a much more romantic one, without the crowds.